nvdl/FreeCAD/scripts/scripts-manager/scripts/colorize-regex/README.md

 - Transparency

 ## Settings file
-The settings file must have an extension of **".FCStdView"**.
+The settings file is a text file that must have an extension of **".FCStdView"**.
 If a FreeCAD file is **"model.FCStd"**, the settings file must be **"model.FCStdView"**.

 Each line in the settings file can be any of the following formats.

-## Format for importing another settings file
+## 1: Format for importing another settings file
 ```
 import "extra-settings.FCStdView" # Relative path
 import "/x/y/z/extra-settings.FCStdView" # Absolute path
 ```

-## Format for declaring a global variable
+## 2: Format for declaring a global variable
 ```
 cBlack, 000000
 ```

-## Format for declaring a theme variable
+## 3: Format for declaring a theme variable
 ```
 themeABC, cBlack, 000000
 ```

-## Format for declaring the regex and related parameters to apply on the objects
+## 4: Format for declaring the regex and related parameters to apply on the objects
 ```
 -room-|-bathroom- , ${cGray150} , 333333 , 000000 , 000000 , ${cL1} , 4 , ${cBlack} , 2 , 20 , 100 # Rooms/baths